-Below you will find various presentations and resources from Summer Orientation 2017.
+Below you will find various presentations and resources from Summer Orientation 2018.
 Please use these tools as a resource for you and your student.
-We will continue to update this page with information as the summer continues.
 For additional information on these presentations, please contact the office of student engagement (email@example.com).

 If you were unable to attend orientation or misplaced materials, below are some of the important inserts that were included in each parent/family folder.
 As a note, we did not include items that were also included in the student folder.
 If you need additional materials, please contact us and we will email out information!